 6 Southwark St, London SE1 1TQ, padella.co

 Flat Iron is a great choice for when you want a quality, delicious place to eat with good vibes but without breaking the bank.
 They only do one thing which is flat iron steak (hence the name) which is served to you on a hot stone with your own meat cleaver and a side salad.
-The side dishes at Flat Iron are just as good as the steak and I highly recommend you get some of the creamed spinach.
+The side dishes at Flat Iron are just as good as the steak and I highly recommend you get some of the creamed spinach with local made hot sauce.
+You can even get a bottle at the hot sauce store!
 It’s a really easy place to eat and if you’re looking to impress someone as it looks like you tried really hard when you really haven’t!
 No reservations taken.

 Top tip: The Covent Garden location is probably the busiest but they have a few locations around London so you have lots of options.